-The amounts reflected in the "All Other Compensation" column for the fiscal year ended December 31, 2012 for Mr. Pferdehirt include a Company-paid life insurance premium of - The amounts reflected in the "All Other Compensation" column for the fiscal year ended December 31, 2012 for Mr. Pferdehirt include a Company-paid life insurance premium of \$371, contributions to the U.S. Qualified Savings Plan of \$22,500 and payments for personal use of club membership, financial planning and personal tax assistance and personal use of automobiles. - The amounts reflected in the "All Other Compensation" column for the fiscal year ended December 31, 2012 for Mr. Halvorsen include a Company-paid life insurance premium of \$657, contributions to the International Savings Plan of \$26,462, payments for personal use of automobiles and reimbursed costs for spouse travel for certain business functions. - (4) In order to attract Mr. Pferdehirt to join the Company and to make him whole for forfeited compensation at his prior company, he received the following one-time payments: (i) a cash bonus of \$1,625,000 and (ii) an additional equity grant in the form of time-based restricted stock units valued at \$4,875,000 that will vest proportionately over three years from his start date, August 1, 2012, with the first third vesting on August 1, 2013. - (5) The amounts reported as salary, non-equity incentive compensation and all other compensation for Mr. Halvorsen were paid in Norwegian Kroner.
+The amounts reflected in the "All Other Compensation" column for the fiscal year ended December 31, 2013 for Mr. Pferdehirt include a Company-paid life insurance premium of \$1,113, contributions to the U.S. Qualified Savings Plan of \$29,360 and payments for personal use of club membership, financial planning and personal tax assistance, personal use of automobiles and reimbursed costs for spouse travel for certain business functions.

+The amounts reflected in the "All Other Compensation" column for the fiscal year ended December 31, 2013 for Mr. Halvorsen include a Company-paid life insurance premium of \$645, contributions to the International Savings Plan of \$27,419, payments for personal use of automobiles and reimbursed costs for spouse travel for certain business functions

+The amounts reflected in the "All Other Compensation" column for the fiscal year ended December 31, 2013 for Mr. Pfeiffer include a Company-paid life insurance premium of \$840, contributions to the U.S. Qualified Savings Plan and U.S. Non-Qualified Savings Plan of \$30,268 and payments for an executive physical.

+(4) In order to attract Mr. Pferdehirt to join our Company in 2012 and to make him whole for forfeited compensation at his prior company, he received the following one-time payments: (i) a cash bonus of \$1,625,000 and (ii) an additional equity grant in

+- the form of time-based restricted stock units valued at \$4,875,000 that will vest proportionately over three years from his start date, August 1, 2012.
+The first third of the restricted stock units vested on August 1, 2013. - (5) The amounts reported as salary, non-equity incentive compensation and all other compensation for Mr. Halvorsen were paid in Norwegian Kroner.
 These amounts were converted to U.S. dollars in the Summary Compensation Table.
-The conversion rate was derived from an average of the Norwegian Kroner to U.S. dollar exchange rates on the last day of each month during 2012.
-The monthly salary amount paid to Mr. Halvorsen for each month in 2012 was equal for each such month.
+The conversion rate was derived from an average of the Norwegian Kroner to U.S. dollar exchange rates on the last day of each month during 2013.
+The monthly salary amount paid to Mr. Halvorsen for each month in 2013 was equal for each such month.